Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Insureds who require an increased level of liability coverage will pay around $570 per year to increase from a minimum limit to 250/500 limits
+- Insureds who may need increased liability limits will pay approximately $590 every year to increase from a low limit to 250/500 limits

 Rate Tables and Charts